-42 Are there special rules for mass terminations or collective dismissals?
+44 Are there special rules for mass terminations or collective dismissals?

-As noted in question 37, WARN applies in Puerto Rico.
+The US WARN applies in Puerto Rico.
 See the United States chapter for further information.

-Further, as noted in question 36, if the employer relies on a business necessity just cause as defined by the Unjust Dismissal Act, as amended by Law No. 4, it must retain employees of greater seniority on the job, provided there are positions that are vacant or filled by employees of less seniority within their occupational classification, except in those cases in which there is a reasonably clear or evident difference in favour of the capacity, productivity, performance, competency, efficiency or record of comparable employees, in which case the employer may choose based on those criteria.
+Further, if the employer relies on a business necessity just cause as defined by the Unjust Dismissal Act, as amended by Law No. 4, it must retain employees of greater seniority on the job, provided there are positions that are vacant or filled by employees of less seniority within their occupational classification, except in those cases in which there is a reasonably clear or evident difference in favour of the capacity, productivity, performance, competency, efficiency or record of comparable employees, in which case the employer may choose based on those criteria.

-Under Law No. 4, employers with multiple locations in Puerto Rico must, in general, consider the employees within the particular location that is to be impacted for the order of retention analysis after

-Law No. 4.
-However, occupational classifications in other locations should be considered for the order of retention analysis if, during the year prior to the termination the employees within the impacted occupational classification transferred usually or regularly from location to location; and the employees are under direct common supervision with respect to day-to-day personnel administration.
+Under Law No. 4, employers with multiple locations in Puerto Rico must, in general, consider the employees within the particular location that is to be impacted for the order of retention analysis after Law No. 4.
+However, occupational classifications in other locations should be considered for the order of retention analysis if, during the year prior to the termination, the employees within the impacted occupational classification transferred usually or regularly from location to location, and the employees are under direct common supervision with respect to day-to-day personnel administration.
 Only the locations that fit within these characteristics have to be considered, as opposed to all locations in the island.
-See question 36.

-The Unjust Dismissal Act also provides certain recall rights for six months following a group layoff if the same or similar work is needed during that time.
-See question 9.
+The Unjust Dismissal Act also provides certain recall rights for six months following a group lay-off if the same or similar work is needed during that time.